MedGRPO: Multi-Task Reinforcement Learning for Heterogeneous Medical Video Understanding: Medical LLM Judge

-As described in \S3.4 of the main paper, we employ an LLM-as-a-judge approach using GPT-4.1 to evaluate caption quality through comparative assessment across five medical-specific dimensions.
-Each dimension uses a 1--5 scale measuring how closely the generated caption matches the reference: \textbf{5} (very close match, minor phrasing differences), \textbf{4} (good match, minor omissions), \textbf{3} (partial match, notable omissions), \textbf{2} (significant differences, missing important information), \textbf{1} (very different, major errors or missing content).
-We compute the mean score across dimensions and apply logistic normalization (Eq.~3) to obtain the final reward.
-Below we detail the five evaluation dimensions with scoring rubrics.
+As described in \S3.4 of the main paper, we employ an LLM-as-a-judge approach using GPT-4.1 to evaluate caption quality through comparative assessment across five medical-domain-specific dimensions.
+Each dimension uses a 1--5 scale measuring how closely the generated caption matches the reference: \textbf{5} (very close match, minor phrasing differences), \textbf{4} (good match, minor omissions), \textbf{3} (partial match, notable omissions), \textbf{2} (significant differences, missing important information), \textbf{1} (very different, major errors or missing content). \S\ref{sec:supp_llm_judge:quality} details how the LLM Judge scores correlates with scores from board certified clinicians on these five dimensions.
+We describe these five dimensions in details in \S\ref{sec:supp_llm_judge:rubrics} with scoring rubrics.